WXYC/Backend-Service/README.md

 # Backend-Service

-#### This is an API that supports wxyc applications with features for dj, flowsheet, and library access and management.
+#### This is an API that supports wxyc applications with features for dj, flowsheet, and library access/management.

 ## Usage